Frequently Asked Questions

 - Social Security Disability Insurance (SSDI) recipients are also part of this group who don't need to take any further action.

-For questions surrounding eligibility and actions to receive a payment, visit IRS.gov/coronavirus.
+For questions surrounding eligibility and actions to receive a payment, visit IRS.gov/coronavirus, which will be updated with relevant information on the new legislation as it becomes available.

 Your bank account and deposit information for your Economic Impact Payment is usually captured from: